Blog of Andrés Aravena

 In the previous post we spoke about the uncertainty on a fixed value, and how taking averages can increase precision.
 We can even estimate the uncertainty of the average.

 The ideal case is when we measure a value that does not change.
 In the case of the temperature we had the extra complication that it changed during the experiment.
 We had two components of variability: the noise and the change in temperature.
-So we had a trade-off1 between increasing the sample size to reduce the noise, and decreasing the sample size to reduce the change on the real value.
+So we had a trade-offThis tradeoff can be described as the uncertainty principle.
+Increasing the sample size tells us what was the temperature but not when it happened.
+We cannot know the value and time of a temperature with high precision at the same time.

 A conclusion of this analysis is that every sampling should include several measurements.
 In other words, instead of measuring temperature once every time, we can measure it twenty times on every sampling event.
 If the twenty measurements are taken in a short time —let’s say, less than a second— we get several independent measurements from a value that does not change —we assume— during that short period of time.
 Then we can average the twenty samples and get a temperature value with smaller uncertainty.
 We also get an estimation of that uncertainty.